enjkvbej/flutter_long_list/README.md

 1. Support refresh & loadmore & error

-2. Use Provider4.x to manage list data , and use Selector can improve performanc
+2. Use Provider4.x to manage list data, and use Selector can improve performanc

 3. Support ListView, GridView and Slivers